Tips for Succeeding As A Remote Freelance Designer

 You cannot re-read a brief too many times.
 The biggest mistakes happen when details get lost in email chains, and what may be minor cases of negligence can upset a whole project.
 Briefs aren’t the most fun things to write, however when you know the scope of your work, then the rest of the project should fly.

 The majority of mistakes are made during the corrections process.
 This always takes longer than you think.
 By this stage, a client may be pressuring you to deliver the finished work.
 Calm down and carefully correct any errors.
 Sending a brochure or magazine design to a proof-reader is always a good idea and is excellent value for money.

 Regardless of which pricing structure you use, the payment for a project has to be worth it for you.
-There’s no one-size-fits all answer to that.
-If you’re fresh out of university, a day rate could be £175-£200 a day.
+There’s no one-size-fits-all answer to that.
+If you’re fresh out of university, a day rate could be £175-£200 per day.
 As you gain experience and skill, you’ll be able to increase that.
 Don’t try to second-guess a client’s budget.
 It’s impossible, just go with what works for you.

 Your client base will determine which social media channels you use.
 As I work in a B2B capacity, I don’t use Facebook.
 Instagram is good for growing a general following, but I don’t gain work from there.
 Twitter is good for discovering people, and I have found work there, however I recently deleted my account as it wasn’t worth my time overall.
 LinkedIn suits me best.
 It isn’t as fun as the other social media sites, but it’s excellent for attracting new clients.
 The important thing is to ensure that whichever websites you use, they work for you.
 Personally, while I love Instagram, the metrics aren’t as important to me as the relationships fostered.

 Abell Design is a brand and digital design studio in York.
 Creating beautiful brands for ambitious organisations.
 Say hello at firstname.lastname@example.org